 You have successfully completed this course.
 You can look over the roadmap on the slide to see what courses remain in this topic or you can click the Exit button to close the window and record your completion.

-Rainfall Estimation Errors
+Radar Rainfall Estimation Errors

-Welcome to the Principles of Radar lesson on Rainfall Estimation Errors.
+Welcome to Principles of Radar!
+My name is Katy Christian and I'll be your guide through today's lesson over Rainfall Estimation Errors.